jaspector

 Monday through Friday, 8:30 a.m. - 5:00 p.m.

-Typical inspection sequence: Typical inspection sequence for new residential construction: Pre-site inspection (if required), foundation/footing, under-slab or rough utilities, rough electrical, rough mechanical, rough plumbing, rough framing, insulation (where applicable), drywall, final electrical, final plumbing, final mechanical, final exterior grading, final inspection / certificate of occupancy.
+Typical sequence: Typical inspection sequence for new residential construction: Pre-site inspection (if required), foundation/footing, under-slab or rough utilities, rough electrical, rough mechanical, rough plumbing, rough framing, insulation (where applicable), drywall, final electrical, final plumbing, final mechanical, final exterior grading, final inspection / certificate of occupancy.
 Exact sequence depends on project type.

-Duchesne County Building Permit FAQ
+Source: Duchesne County Building Department ↗

-Do I need a building permit in unincorporated Duchesne County, UT?
+01 Do I need a building permit in unincorporated Duchesne County, UT?

 It is unlawful to erect, construct, reconstruct, alter, or change the use of any building or structure within unincorporated Duchesne County without an approved building permit.
 Permits are required for any building designed for human occupancy, garages, carports, and most other structures.
 Plumbing, electrical, mechanical, and re-roofing work also generally require permits.

-How much does a building permit cost in unincorporated Duchesne County, UT?
+02 How much does a building permit cost in unincorporated Duchesne County, UT?

+Building permit fees in unincorporated Duchesne County, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees are based on estimated construction cost valuation using the county's adopted construction valuation schedule.
 Example: a 1,500 sq. ft. single-level home with a 700 sq. ft. attached garage carries a project valuation of $181,420 and a building permit fee of approximately $1,324.37..
 Plan check fee: Not less than 35% and up to 65% of the building permit fee, assessed in addition to the permit fee..

-How do I apply for a building permit in unincorporated Duchesne County, UT?
+03 How do I apply for a building permit in unincorporated Duchesne County, UT?

-1. Confirm the parcel is within unincorporated Duchesne County (not inside a city or town limit).
+To apply for a building permit in unincorporated Duchesne County, UT, follow these steps: 1.
+Confirm the parcel is within unincorporated Duchesne County (not inside a city or town limit).
 Obtain the Parcel/Assessor Serial Number from your tax notice or county property records.
 2. Contact the Community Development Department (435-738-1151) to verify zoning compliance, minimum lot size requirements, and any floodplain or Wildland Urban Interface (WUI) considerations before preparing plans.
 3. Download and complete the Permit Packet (July 2023): includes the application, site plan requirements, checklist, and contractor list form.
 4. Prepare a site plan showing property lines, setbacks, utility locations, and proposed structure placement.
 5. Prepare one full set of construction plans (structural, mechanical, electrical, plumbing as applicable).
 Plans must comply with adopted building codes.
 6. List all contractors with their Utah DOPL license numbers and applicable business license information.
 7. Submit the completed packet online via Civic Review portal or in person at 734 N Center Street.
 8. Await plan review.
 Staff will contact you if corrections are needed.
 A pre-site inspection may be required before permit issuance if unusual soil conditions, WUI requirements, or other site-specific factors apply.
 9. Pay permit fees (calculated on project valuation) after plan review approval.
 10. Receive the issued permit, post it visibly on the job site, keep the approved plans on site for all inspections.

-How long does it take to get a building permit in unincorporated Duchesne County, UT?
+04 How long does it take to get a building permit in unincorporated Duchesne County, UT?

-What work is exempt from building permits in unincorporated Duchesne County, UT?
+05 What work is exempt from building permits in unincorporated Duchesne County, UT?

-How do I schedule a building inspection in unincorporated Duchesne County, UT?
+06 How do I schedule a building inspection in unincorporated Duchesne County, UT?